Detecting Cognitive Signatures in Typing Behavior for Non-Intrusive Authorship Verification: NON-INTRUSIVE VERIFICATION FRAMEWORK

 \subsection{Evidence Quantization for Privacy}

 To prevent timing data from serving as a biometric identifier, all IKI values are quantized:

 The choice of $r = 5$\,ms exploits a timescale separation between motor and cognitive features.
-Killourhy and Maxion~\cite{KillourhyMaxion2008} showed that keystroke identity verification degrades significantly when clock resolution is coarsened to 15\,ms, establishing that motor-identifying features operate at sub-15\,ms resolution.
+Killourhy and Maxion~\cite{KillourhyMaxion2008} showed that keystroke identity verification degrades by 4.2\% EER when clock resolution is coarsened from sub-millisecond to 15\,ms, establishing that motor-identifying features operate at sub-15\,ms resolution.
 In contrast, cognitive features---planning pauses of 1,000--5,000\,ms, burst boundaries at clause and sentence levels---operate at timescales two to three orders of magnitude larger.
-At $r = 5$\,ms, quantization removes less than 0.5\% of cognitive signal while degrading the motor features that enable re-identification.
+At $r = 5$\,ms, quantization introduces a maximum relative error of $5/\tau$ per interval: less than 0.5\% for pauses above 1,000\,ms (cognitive signal) but up to 5\% for 100\,ms inter-key intervals (motor signal), selectively degrading the features that enable re-identification.
 Gonz\'{a}lez et al.~\cite{Gonzalez2021} provide complementary support: flight times (which encode cognitive processes) follow log-logistic distributions whose shape parameters are robust to small perturbations, while hold times (primarily motor) carry less discriminative information.
 For deployments requiring formal privacy guarantees, Loya and Bana~\cite{Loya2021} demonstrated that differential privacy can be applied to keystroke analysis with moderate accuracy loss (approximately 15\% per 0.10 decrease in $\epsilon$).